agentlang-ai/agentlang-cli/PUBLISHING.md

 #### 5. Merge the Pull Request

 Once approved, merge the PR.
-This will:

-- Update the repository with the new version
+This will automatically trigger the publish workflow which:

+- Installs dependencies
-- Update the CHANGELOG
+- Builds the package
-- Ensure lock files are in sync

-#### 6. Publishing to npm

-The `publish.yml` workflow handles publishing to npm automatically when:
+- Publishes to npm

-- A tag is pushed (which you already did in step 2)
-- A GitHub release is published
+- Creates a GitHub Release

-The package will be published as `@agentlang/cli` on npm.
+- The package will be available as `@agentlang/cli` on npm

 ### CHANGELOG Format